 Who to contact:

 BHCLR recognizes and complies with the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973 which prohibits discrimination against individuals with disabilities.
 For the purposes of BHCLR compliance, a “qualified individual with a disability” is one who, with or without reasonable accommodations or modifications, meets the essential eligibility requirements for participation in the program.
-It is the responsibility of the applicant or student to provide the necessary official records and documentation to the BHCLR Academic and Spiritual Counselor three (3) weeks prior to the semester in which they are to be enrolled.
+It is the responsibility of the applicant or student to provide the necessary official records and documentation to Disability Services in a timely manner or as soon as the need for an accommodation is evident.

 Online students should follow their supervising lab’s ADA policy.

 Reasonable accommodations for applicants and students with documented disabilities are made, pursuant to federal and state laws.
-Any applicant or student with a disability who needs accommodations must provide the necessary documentation and request the accommodations prior to the beginning of the semester, term, or course.
+Any applicant or student with a disability who needs accommodations must provide the necessary official records and documentation to Disability Services in a timely manner or as soon as the need for an accommodation is evident.
 The appropriate school official shall make the determination regarding reasonable accommodations.

 BHCLR personnel are available to advise and counsel applicants and students who qualify under the ADA.
 To request accommodations, students should provide current documentation that includes: